-In this section we discuss how to analyze the neighbouring relationships between grains.
-While most of this can be done also on the level of grain boundaries an local misorientations it is for large data sets sometimes useful to consider misorientations between the meanorienations of grains.
-We shall use the following Magnesium data set of our explainations.
+In this section we discuss how to analyze the neighboring relationships between grains.
+While most of this can be done also on the level of grain boundaries an local misorientations it is for large data sets sometimes useful to consider misorientations between the mean-orientations of grains.
+We shall use the following Magnesium data set of our explanations.

 % load sample EBSD data set